skizeup/dogcatchecker/betterversion/readme.md

 Version with pre trained model need do documentation

-if you want train your model : folder structure data/
+if you want train your model //BUT YOU CAN USE PRE TRAIN MODEL .H5// : folder structure data/
 ├── train/